 Camp Creek Bald Area

 From the junction above, turn left; you'll reach the Tennessee state line in 5.8 miles.
 The road turns to TN 70.
 Continue 0.3 miles, and then turn right onto Viking Mountain Road.
 The road is paved for about 5 miles and then turns to gravel, and at some point becomes Bald Mountain Road.
-You'll reach the old resort area at a junction about 8 miles from TN 70 (Map Point D).
-To the right are the towers on Camp Creek Bald; to the left is Jones Meadow and a short stretch of pavement which ends atop Little Firescald Knob at a parking area.
+You'll reach Jones Meadow at the old strip mine, which was to be the resort area, at a junction about 8 miles from TN 70.
+To the right are the towers on Camp Creek Bald; to the left is a short stretch of pavement which ends atop Little Firescald Knob at a parking area.